drubinstein/pokerl/content/_index.md

 complex data collection systems, manage large datasets or worry if the dataset is out of date.
 If you can build a system that can create new data on the fly, you can start training.

-With RL, we built an agent with minimal resources and achieved amazing results.
+With RL, we built an agent with a super tiny neural network with no pretraining (the agent starts by literally pressing random buttons!) and we still achieved amazing results.

 {{< button relref="docs/chapter-1" >}}Next Page{{< /button >}}